 Our sparkling wines, Yarrabank, are too founded on the bridging point between old and new.
 Yarrabank combines centuries-old methode traditionelle techniques from Champagne with modern Yarra Valley winemaking.
 Key to Yarrabank’s pristine style are its fruit sourced from stunning upper Yarra Valley sites, along with its aging period of between at least 3 to 4 years.

 Our rigorous processes are upheld by our passionate winemaking team.
-Led by Darren Rathbone and supported by James Oliver and Garry Shotter, our winemakers continue our unerring ambition of producing great wine.
+Led by Brendan Hawker, supported by Amanda Flynn and more, our winemakers continue our unerring ambition of producing great wine.
+Darren Rathbone also continues to guide winemaking across the Rathbone Wine Group.